-C. Rotation of the auditing firm
+Rotation of the audit firm

-Finally, in order to raise the independence of the auditing firms by reducing excessive familiarity of the external auditor with the audited company due to long mandates, the new directive of the European Union introduced the obligation to rotate the auditing firm for public-interest entities, in particular listed companies.
-In fact, audit terms may no longer last more than ten years (twenty years if a tender is issued after ten years and twenty-four years at most if several auditing firms are hired and present a joint audit report).
+Finally, in order to raise the independence of the audit firms by reducing excessive familiarity of the external auditor with the audited company due to long mandates, the new directive of the European Union introduced the obligation to rotate the audit firm for public-interest entities, in particular listed companies.
+In fact, audit terms may no longer last more than ten years (twenty years if a tender is issued after ten years and twenty-four years at most if several audit firms are hired and present a joint audit report).
 These provisions are applicable for new audit mandates as of 2017 with transitional provisions for running mandates

-In Switzerland, the current legislation does not include any provision on the rotation of the auditing firm.
-The preliminary draft of the revision of the Swiss Code of Obligations does not foresee any provisions concerning the independence of the auditing firm and no revision of the Auditor Oversight Act, which also includes the independence criteria for auditing firms, is planned at this time.
+In Switzerland, the current legislation does not include any provision on the rotation of the audit firm.
+The preliminary draft of the revision of the Swiss Code of Obligations does not foresee any provisions concerning the independence of the audit firm and no revision of the Auditor Oversight Act, which also includes the independence criteria for audit firms, is planned at this time.

 Ethos considers that the decisions of the European Union have set up a practice that Switzerland cannot ignore for long.
-Therefore, as of 2017, Ethos applies a maximum 20-year term for auditing firms.
+Therefore, since 2017, Ethos applies a maximum 20-year term for audit firms.